 How long do you retain my data for?

 We will not hold your personal data longer than we need it.
 If unsuccessful, generally we keep the majority of your information for 24 months, unless otherwise required by applicable laws.
-If you are successful in your application, information collected as part of the recruitment process will be transferred to your personnel file and retained during your employment and for the necessary retention period after the end if your employment, in accordance with Husky’s Retention Policy.
+If you are successful in your application, information collected as part of the recruitment process will be transferred to your personnel file and retained during your employment and for the necessary retention period after the end if your employment, in accordance with Husky’s Records Retention Guidelines.

 You may also have the following rights when it comes to our handling of your data, in accordance with applicable laws: